Lester Martínez: Professional career

 In January 2019 Martínez announced his decision to go pro by signing a deal with Latin ARMS Promotions and former referee Richard Steele as his manager.
-He trained with the legendary Ignacio Beristáin in Mexico, and his first opponent was announced to be 46-year-old Nicaraguan former world champion Ricardo Mayorga, who stated in an interview that he would retire if he lost to the 23-year-old.
-On 6 April 2019 he defeated Mayorga by technical knockout (TKO) in the main event of a card in Guatemala City, backing the ex-champ into the ropes with power shots until the referee waved it off in the final second of the second round.
-Two months later faced Daniel Montejo in Tijuana, scoring three knockdowns en route to a first-round knockout (KO) victory.
+He trained with Ignacio Beristáin in Mexico, and his first opponent was announced to be 46-year-old Nicaraguan former world champion Ricardo Mayorga, who stated in an interview that he would retire if he lost to the 23-year-old.
+On 6 April 2019 he defeated Mayorga by technical knockout (TKO) in the main event of a card in Guatemala City, backing the ex-champion into the ropes with power shots until the referee waved it off in the final second of the second round.

+Two months later faced Daniel Montejo in Tijuana, Mexico, scoring three knockdowns en route to a first-round knockout (KO) victory.
 After a quick 4–0 start, he went through a long period of inactivity due to the COVID-19 pandemic.
-He made his return on 27 August 2020, stopping Mexican rival Abraham Hernández in the second round of their Roy Jones Jr.-promoted fight in Guaymas.
+He made his return on 27 August 2020, stopping Mexican rival Abraham Hernández in the second round of their Roy Jones Jr.-promoted fight in Guaymas, Mexico.

+Martínez defeated Carlos Góngora by unanimous decision over 10 rounds at the Entertainment and Sports Arena in Washington, D.C., USA, on 28 June 2024.

+He fought Joeshon James at the National Orange Show Event Center in San Bernardino, California, USA, on 22 March 2025, winning via technical knockout in the fourth round.

+On 13 September 2025 at Allegiant Stadium in Paradise, Nevada, USA, Martínez challenged WBC interim super-middleweight champion Christian M'billi.
+The fight ended in a split decision draw.

+He got a second chance at the now vacant title when he took on Immanuwel Aleem at the National Orange Show Event Center in San Bernardino, California, USA, on 21 March 2026.
+Martínez won by unanimous decision.

+Martínez made a successful first defense of the title with a 10th round technical knockout win over Luka Plantić at the USC Galen Center in Los Angeles, California, USA on 29 August 2026.